Infertility: the state of being unable to conceive.

 Subfertility: the state of having difficulty with conception that requires some form of outside intervention.

-Primary infertility: describes a couple who haven't conceived after two years of regular unprotected sex.
+Primary infertility: describes a couple who haven't conceived after one year of regular unprotected sex.

 Secondary infertility: describes a couple who, after having one or more babies, are experiencing difficulties in conceiving or carrying further pregnancies full term.